 Safe, reliable care is the expectation of patients, family, and staff.
 While it is impossible to eliminate medical errors, that is the goal.
 In 1996, The Joint Commission established a sentinel event policy; this was done to help healthcare facilities and providers learn from adverse events, which would in turn lead to improved patient safety.
 Subsequent to the sentinel event policy, national patient safety systems and goals have been established.
 The Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine defines medical error as “the failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim.”
 This course seeks to identify patient safety categories, systems, and goals.

-The goal of this practice errors and sentinel events continuing education program is to define common practice errors in occupational and physical therapy and explore approaches for prevention.
-The Joint Commission National Patient Safety Goals will also be described, as they impact practice and service delivery models.
-After you study the information here, you will be able to:
+The goal of this patient safety continuing education program is to define, according to The Joint Commission, sentinel safety events, national patient safety goals, and patient safety systems.
+These will be described, as they affect practice and service delivery models.
+After studying the information presented here, you will be able to:

-- Describe the impact of errors on patients and providers
+- Describe harm to patients and healthcare providers

 Content Level: Introductory

 OnCourse Learning is an approved provider of continuing education for occupational therapists by the American Occupational Therapy Association.

 OnCourse Learning is also accredited by the Florida Board of Occupational Therapy (provider # FBN 50-1489).

 Date of Most Recent Review:

 Unless stated above, the planners and authors of this course have declared no relevant conflicts of interest that relate to this educational activity.
 OnCourse Learning guarantees this educational activity is free from bias.

 Please see CE Course Instructions to learn how to earn CE credit for this module.